dokku/dokku/docs/deployment/application-deployment.md

 dokku postgres:create rails-database
 ```

-> Each services may take a few moments to create.
+> Each service may take a few moments to create.

 ### Linking backing services to applications